 Other activities go on in this forest as well – restoring the creek habitat, tracking the beavers’ comings and goings, recording the presence of various bird species, observing visits from migrating wildlife, and in general serving as a protectors and stewards of a whole ecosystem.
 Birders come to watch and listen, naturalists visit to study, school groups come for tours, consumers select lumber, and we, the musician friends, come to join them in paying respects to the salmon as they fulfill their destiny.

-The idea that this innate urge to spawn, programmed from the beginning of time (or fish), somehow guides them in knowing what to do and when, is to me among the strangest and most mysterious processes of this strange and mysterious world.
+The feat is to me among the strangest and most mysterious processes of this strange and mysterious world; the innate urge to spawn, programmed from the beginning of time (or fish), somehow guides them in knowing what to do and when.
 Get this, their kidneys even transform to allow them to go from salt to freshwater beings.
 My favorite explanation comes from some a native story, that when maple leaves turn to yellow and fall onto the water’s surface, it may be silent to us, but is as loud as a drumbeat to the salmon downstream, calling them back to where they were born.
 To witness their end of all things, is rather poignant, heroic, and beautiful.

 Rivers, forests, and spawning fish make one feel insignificant, a small speck in an enormous universe.
 Perhaps that’s what brings me around to these places again and again.
 As we speak across the creek, raising our voices over the water’s sound, Peter points out, “Human voices have echoed over these waters for 10,000 years, and only in the last 200 years have those voices been English.”

 I love you more than words can tell